Cook Like Czechs

 Podvodnice Czech Christmas Cookies

-Let's talk about podvodnice, an old Czech Christmas cookie that Bohemian grannies used to bake years ago.
-Many Czech families still bake it at Christmas; on the contrary, lots of modern homemakers have discovered podvodnice and added it to their favorite sweets list.
-I guarantee you will love them too!
+Let's talk about Podvodnice, an old Czech Christmas cookie cherished by Bohemian grandmothers.
+Many Czech families still bake them, and modern homemakers have rediscovered this treat.
+You will love them too!

 Servings: 70 cookies